-If you’re serious about growing your organic search traffic in 2020, then you need to use SEMRush.
+If you’re serious about growing your organic search traffic in 2021, then you need to utilize SEMRush.

 SEMRush has been stepping up their game recently and I’ve actually been using it more than Ahrefs for keyword research, keyword qualification, and competitor analysis.

 IMO, they have more comprehensive and accurate keyword data.